SAP/ui5-webcomponents/docs/Assets.md

 ------|------------------|---
 CLDR | `@ui5/webcomponents-base/dist/assets/cldr/*` | `@ui5/webcomponents-base/dist/json-imports/LocaleData.js`

-Usually you don't need to import the CLDR assets from the `base` package, as the other packages provide handy shortcuts for the purpose.
+Usually you don't need to import the CLDR assets from the `base` package, but rather from the package(s) containing the actual web components.

 ### `main` package